ChugR/Adverb/scripts/adverbl/README.md

-#  Adverbl - Render qpid-dispatch log files
+#  Scraper - Render qpid-dispatch log files

-Adverbl is a spinoff of the base Adverb that uses qpid-dispatch log files as the data source.
-Adverbl is a pure, local Python processing engine that does not require wireshark.
+Scraper is a spinoff of https://github.com/ChugR/Adverb that uses qpid-dispatch log files as the data source instead of pcap trace files.
+Scraper is a Python processing engine that does not require Wireshark or any network trace capture utilities.

 ## Apache License, Version 2.0